ckeditor/ckeditor5/packages/ckeditor5-ckbox/docs/features/ckbox.md

 	.catch( /* ... */ );
 ```

-Further in the document the dependency plugins will be ommitted in code listings for clarity.
+Further in the document, the dependency plugins will be omitted in code listings for clarity.

 ## Configuration